cdrpl/idlemon/README.md

 ### Systemd

-If you wish to use systemd to start the server an [example service file](/idlemon.service) is located in the project root.
+If you don't want to use Docker you can use systemd, an [example service file](/idlemon.service) is located in the project root.

 ### Authentication